andreasfaerber/vzpbackup/README.md

-	--compress=tgz - Compress through tar command with gzip --compress=xz  - Compress via xz (needs to be installed) --compress=txz - Compress through tar command with xz
+	--compress=tgz - Compress through tar command with gzip --compress=xz  - Compress via xz (needs to be installed) --compress=txz - Compress through tar command with xz --compress=pbz - Compress with pbzip2 (needs to be installed)

 --all